MikeyZboy/All_Inclusive/README.md

 ***
 ### Description ###

-All Inclusive is a travel site for friends, family, and vagabonds who enjoy expectations.
+All Inclusive is a travel site for friends, family, and vagabonds who want to set expectations.

 Find places, activities, and who will be there so you can just relax and enjoy.